- Getting Started / Settings

 - You can add up to 5 routes

 If these limits are not enough for you, or if you need to talk to us about a custom contract, you can reach us at firstname.lastname@example.org.

 You can find a full list of features on our pricing page.

 Foundation Trial (credit card required, newly created accounts only):

 If you opt to enter your credit card during sign-up, you’ll enter a one-month trial in which your card will not be charged unless you exceed the trial’s 5,000 messages allotment.
 After your trial expires, you will be charged $35 per month for the Foundation 50k plan (unless another subscription plan was selected during the one-month trial period).

 Can I get multiple Domains and IP Addresses?¶

 By default we give you one shared IP address.
-If you would like a dedicated IP address, simply click on the “Upgrade” link in the My Account tab of the control panel.
+If you would like a dedicated IP address, simply click on the “Add Dedicated IP” button in the IP Management section of the Control Panel.
+You will need to add a credit card to your account first, though, if you have not already done so.
 If you want multiple IPs, you can contact our Support Team.

 Do I need a dedicated IP address?¶